Field reports from the FWJ in the University Archives

 Chantal Jürgens & Fenja Poock, FWJ 2024/2025

-Chantal: After leaving school, I was still unsure which academic appointment I wanted to take.
-Initially, I thought about starting an apprenticeship straight away, but in the end I decided to do a voluntary year first in order to get my bearings and gain new experience.
-That's when I came across the position at the university.
+Chantal: After finishing my Abitur, I was still unsure about which career path I wanted to take.
+At first, I considered starting an apprenticeship straight away, but in the end I decided to do a voluntary year first, to get my bearings professionally and gain some new experience.
+That’s when I came across the position at the university.

-We are working in the University Archives.
-Our tasks are mainly in the area of cataloguing and packing documents.
-We also digitise and were allowed to create our own exhibition in collaboration with a colleague.
-This included research, writing exhibition texts and designing the display case.
-We also had the opportunity to support KIBUM and take part in several archive conferences.
+We’re based in the University Archives.
+Our main tasks involve cataloguing and packaging documents.
+We also carry out digitisation work and, in collaboration with a colleague, were given the opportunity to put together our own exhibition.
+This involved research, writing exhibition texts and designing the display case.
+We also had the opportunity to assist at KIBUM and to take part in several archival conferences.

-Why are you doing your voluntary service at the University of Oldenburg of all places?
+Why did you choose to do your voluntary service at the University of Oldenburg of all places?

-Fenja: I've always been interested in history and the FWJ position in Oldenburg was a perfect fit.
-Generally speaking, not many universities offer the FWJ and then it's usually jobs in the natural sciences that didn't appeal to me.
+Fenja: I’ve always been interested in history, so the FWJ placement in Oldenburg was a perfect fit.
+Generally speaking, not many universities offer the FWJ programme, and when they do, the placements tend to be in the natural sciences, which didn’t really appeal to me.

-Chantal: I decided to do my voluntary service at the university because I have a great interest in history and especially in working with historical sources.
-History was already one of my favourite subjects at school and I took the advanced course, which deepened my interest even further.
-During my time at school, I particularly enjoyed analysing and interpreting sources and I wanted to see whether this work might be something for my future.
+Chantal: I decided to do my voluntary service at the university because I have a keen interest in history and, in particular, in working with historical sources.
+History was already one of my favourite subjects at school, and I took the advanced course, which deepened my interest even further.
+During my school years, I particularly enjoyed analysing and interpreting sources, and I wanted to see whether this kind of work might also be something for my future.

-Fenja: Since I moved out for my FWJ, it was a challenge to get used to all the changes, especially at the beginning.
-I had a few months off after my A-levels, so the 40-hour week was quite exhausting at first, especially in combination with running my own household.
+Fenja: As I moved out to do my FWJ, it was a challenge, especially at the start, to get used to all the changes.
+After my Abitur, I had a few months off, so the 40-hour week was quite exhausting at first, particularly combined with running my own household.

-Chantal: Even though I really like working life, it was still unusual to work 40 hours a week at first.
-I also had to learn to act more independently and possibly leave my comfort zone in some respects.
+Chantal: Even though I really enjoy working life, it was still a bit of an adjustment at first to work 40 hours a week.
+I also had to learn to be more independent and, in some respects, to step out of my comfort zone.

-Fenja : My super nice environment here at the archive surprises me every time.
-Chantal is a really great colleague and I enjoy spending my day with her.
-In addition, our wishes are very well catered for and we are fully integrated into the team.
-I was also surprised that we can go to conferences and take part in internal university training courses.
+Fenja: I’m constantly surprised by how lovely everyone is here in the archive.
+I’ve been lucky enough to have Chantal as a brilliant colleague, and I really enjoy spending my days with her.
+What’s more, our requests are taken very seriously and we’re fully integrated into the team.
+I was also surprised to find that we can attend conferences and take part in in-house training courses at the university.

-Chantal : Many positive things surprised me.
-Above all, how much responsibility you are allowed to take on yourself.
-I wouldn't have thought that I would be given my own tasks so early on and be able to actively contribute to the development of materials.
-Another positive aspect is the collaboration with the archive staff.
-The working atmosphere is very collegial and I was always able to ask questions or learn new things.
-And of course I was also very pleased to meet Fenja, she definitely makes everyday working life even better. :)
+Chantal: I’ve beenpleasantly surprised by lots of things.
+Above all, though, by how much responsibility you’re allowed to take on yourself.
+I wouldn’t have thought I’d be given my own tasks so early on and be able to actively contribute to the cataloguing of materials.
+Another positive aspect is working with the archive staff.
+The working atmosphere is very friendly, and I’ve always been able to ask questions or learn new things.
+And of course, I was also really pleased to get to know Fenja – she definitely makes the day-to-day work even better. :)

 What have you learnt so far during your voluntary service?